jellekralt/Responsive-Tabs/README.md

 Support
 =======
-If you have any questions, feel free to contact me.
+If you have any questions, problems or suggestions, feel free to submit a ticket!

-Jelle Kralt

-jelle@jellekralt.nl